 (i) post-shower conditioning hair products.

-Youth shall not be required to share any personal care items listed in items (a) through (d).
+Youth shall not be required to share any personal care items listed in items (a) through (f).
 Liquid soap provided through a common dispenser is permitted.
 Youth shall not share disposable razors.
 Double edged safety razors, electric razors, and other shaving instruments capable of breaking the skin, when shared among youth, shall be disinfected between individual uses by the method prescribed by the State Board of Barbering and Cosmetology in Sections 979 and 980, Chapter 9, Title 16, California Code of Regulations.

 NOTE: Authority cited: Sections 210 and 885, Welfare and Institutions Code.
 Reference: Section 209, Welfare and Institutions Code.